-During the three month period ended June 30, 2017, the REIT incurred \$1.4 million on capital, leasing costs and tenant improvements.
-Such costs are generally expended for purposes of tenanting and extending existing leases, which create value at the REIT's properties and the portfolio as a whole by increasing contractual cash flow through new and extended leases.
+During the three month period ended September 30, 2017, the REIT incurred \$2.9 million of capital, leasing costs and tenant improvements.
+Such costs are generally expended for purposes of tenanting and extending existing leases, which maintain and create value at the REIT's properties and the portfolio as a whole by increasing contractual cash flow through new and extended leases.
 The REIT will continue to capitalize on opportunities to revitalize, undertake space improvements and generally maintain the high quality of our properties and tenants, such as the programs we have undertaken at North Augusta and Hocking Valley.
 These expenditures can vary from period to period, at times significantly, depending upon the timing of lease expiries, re-leasing and our capital plan for the period.